 3. Bank Robbers Send Thank You Note

-Now for a short one.
-Kobe the date was August 7, 1994.
-Fukutoku Bank was robbed for 540 million yen a sizable sum but what makes this tale unusual is that the bank still suffering from the events, got a letter from the thieves 10 days later.
-Thank you very much for the bonus read the letter.
-We can now live for the rest of our lives on this treasure.
+Here’s a short one.
+It was August 7, 1994 in Kobe.
+Fukutoku Bank was robbed for 540 million yen – a sizeable sum – but what makes this story uncommon is that 10 days after the heist, the bank received a letter from the thieves.
+Thank you very much for the Money.
+We can now live on this treasure for the rest of our lives.

-It was a genuine letter of thanks.
-Yes, we are all aware of the Japanese people’s reputation for politeness, but this took it to a whole new level.
-So, the last three cases included perfect execution of plans with no loss of life but this is not the case with the next one.
+The letter of thanks was sincere.
+Yes, we are all aware of Japan’s reputation for politeness, but this took it to a whole new level.
+With the last three cases, there were no fatalities due to perfect execution of plans, but this is not the case with the next one.

 4.1948 robbery-mass murder still far from being solved

-He drew everyone’s attention by explaining that he was a government health inspector dispatched by the US occupying authority.
-Remember, this was postwar Tokyo, still occupied by the US.
+Everyone’s attention was caught when he explained that he was a government health inspector dispatched by the US occupying authority.
+This was postwar Tokyo that was still occupied by the US.

-The guy said that there had been a sudden incidence of diarrhoea in the region and that he was to provide vaccinations.
-In wartime Tokyo, the illness was seen as a genuine danger so no one questioned him especially because he was wearing an official government band.
+There had been a sudden outbreak of diarrhoea in the area, and the guy was there to provide vaccinations.
+Because the illness was considered a genuine danger in wartime Tokyo, no one questioned him, especially since he was wearing an official government band.

-He handed each of the 16 individuals a tablet and a few drops of liquid which they drank rapidly.
-It wasn’t long until they collapsed one by one in pain.
-With everyone paralyzed the so-called health inspector casually walked away with all the money he could locate.
-Twelve of the sixteen individuals were subsequently confirmed dead including a small kid.
+The 16 individuals each received a tablet and a few drops of liquid, which they drank immediately.
+Within minutes, they all collapsed in pain.
+As everyone was paralyzed, the so-called health inspector casually walked away with all the money he could find.
+Twelve of the sixteen have been confirmed dead, including a small child.

-The liquid they drank contained cyanide.
-This was a brutal method to carry off a robbery but what was worse was that the guy left a business card behind; he left it at the scene.
-The card was marked Shigeru Matsui, presumably from the Department of Disease Prevention which makes sense given that he was posing as a health office.
+They drank cyanide-containing liquid.
+The robbery was brutal but what was even more disturbing was that he left his business card behind.
+According to the card, Shigeru Matsui is presumably from the Department of Disease Prevention, which makes sense, given that he was posing as a health official.

-Over time, they narrowed this number down to only eight cards and eight suspects one of them was a Japanese painter called Sadamichi Hirasawa.
-Hirasawa was questioned and requested to provide Shigeru Matsui’s card which he should have possessed but he couldn’t.
+They interviewed several possible suspects before narrowing it down to eight.
+One of them was a Japanese artist named Sadamichi Hirasawa.
+Hirasawa was questioned and asked to provide Shigeru Matsui’s card which he should have possessed, but he couldn’t.

-After the trial, several questioned if Sadamichi Hirasawa was really the culprit.
+Some questioned whether Sadamichi Hirasawa was the real perpetrator after the case was closed.
 Everything mentioned was based on circumstantial evidence.
 In reality, his confession was brutally beaten out of him; he was reportedly tortured and just two of the eyewitnesses recognized him as the culprit.

-Maybe he was speaking the truth.
-Perhaps he was as he said a victim of pickpocketing.
+Maybe he was telling the truth.
+Perhaps he was a victim of pickpocketing, as he said.

-Some speculated that the money in his hands came from his side business of painting pornographic images; nevertheless, disclosing this reality to authorities and the public would have damaged his reputation as an artist.
+There was speculation that the money in his hands came from his side business of painting pornographic images; however, disclosing this information to authorities and the public would have damaged his reputation as an artist.